quintel/documentation/docs/api/inputs.md

 * `default` - The initial value of the input in a blank scenario.
 If the scenario is [based on parent scenario](https://docs.energytransitionmodel.com/api/scenarios#create-a-scenario-based-on-another-scenario), this will be the value of the input in the parent.
 You can change this by supplying the [`defaults`](#specifying-the-defaults) parameter.
 * `disabled` - Indicates if the input is disabled; if so, a value may not be set.
 * `disabled_by` - Appears only when this input would be disabled if another has a value.
-* `coupling_groups` - Appears only when this input has a `disabled_by`.
-Indicates if the disabling input is part of a coupling.
+* `coupling_groups` - Indicates which coupling groups enable the input when activated.
+* `disabled_by_couplings` - Indicates which coupling groups disable the input when activated.
 * `max` - The maximum permitted value for the input.
 * `min` - The minimum permitted value for the input.
 * `share_group` - Indicates that the input belongs to the named group.
 All inputs within the group must have a value which sums to 100.
 This features is frequently used when you need to set the balance of various technologies (such as the proportion of gasoline, diesel, and electric vehicles).